pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What News Stories Are You Following?
 * How Do You Get Your News?
 * Is Your Online World Just a 'Filter Bubble' of People With the Same Opinions?
-* Do Your Friends on Social Media All Have the Same Political Opinions You Do?
+* Do Your friends on Social Media All Have the Same Political Opinions You Do?